KEAdigital/fakedata/README.md

 # Fakedata
 When teaching, there is often a need for data, it can be for databases or files (*CSV, Excel*) to be imported in e.g. Python to work with those there.

-Sometimes it is an advantage if the data has a large "size" other times it is an advantage with "small" amounts of data - Speed.
+Sometimes it is an advantage if the data has a large "size" other times it is an advantage with "small" amounts of data - *Speed*.

 I have created a Jupyter Lab file that generate "sales data" for a total fictitious business.